lagotto/lagotto/README.md

 After installation is finished (this can take up to 10 min on the first run) you can access the ALM application with your web browser at

     http://localhost:8080

+The database servers are made available at ports 3307 (MySQL) and 5985 (CouchDB).
+For SSH use command `vagrant ssh`.

 ## Usage

 ### API